Highest Debt to Equity Ratio in the Commercial Printing Industry Detected in Shares of Cimpress Nv (CMPR, QUAD, LABL, DLX, INWK) | Comtex SmarTrend

 Below are the three companies in the Commercial Printing industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Cimpress Nv ranks highest with a a debt to equity ratio of 1,367.7.
-Following is Quad Graphics In with a a debt to equity ratio of 184.7.
+Quad Graphics In is next with a a debt to equity ratio of 184.7.
 Multi-Color Corp ranks third highest with a a debt to equity ratio of 127.1.

 Deluxe Corp follows with a a debt to equity ratio of 69.9, and Innerworkings In rounds out the top five with a a debt to equity ratio of 44.3.